How to encourage kids to play independently

 Boredom is good for kids.
 Children don’t need to be constantly entertained.
 On the contrary, those times when they don’t have anything to do are the ones that boost their creativity and independence!

-⭐ If you are looking for easy ways to encourage independent play and keep kids busy at home, check out this set of activity cards that will make it easy for you to set up engaging activities in less than 10 minutes.
+Want quick & easy ideas to try with your kids?
+This set of activity cards that will make it easy for you to set up engaging invitations to play in less than 10 minutes.

-When it comes to encouraging kids to play independently, here are 3 important things that I learned in the last years:
+Here are 3 important things I learned over the years:

 Trying to “push” a child to be more independent not only doesn’t not work, but it leads to more disconnection and frustrations for both the child and the parent.